-I have seen so many movies, mostly Hollywood or American productions.
+I have seen so many films, mostly Hollywood or American productions.

-One starts to tire of certain structures that seem to be repeating over and over, of getting force-fed the American, or in any case Western, way of life (be it critically or appraisingly), and a very particular way of producing movies.
+One starts to tire of certain structures that seem to be repeating over and over, of getting force-fed the American (or in any case Western with a capital W) way of life (be it critically or appraisingly), and a very particular way of producing films.

-How glad am i to have taken the plunge into my first Indian movie (are they all "Bollywood""?)!
+How glad am i to have taken the plunge into my first Indian film!
+(Are all Indian films "Bollywood"?)

 It's cheesy beyond compare, it's naive (although also very complex and layered in a sort of biblical way), it displays a very particular (i guess Indian) type of sexism at every step, but all that doesn't matter because it's epic, beautiful, colorful, and a story well told.

-And, dare i say it, both are well-made movies, the music scenes click very well with the plot, the effects are cheap and unrealistic but a lot of fun.
-It also gives insight into a different culture, different religion, and, I say it again, a very refreshing & entertaining change to "Western mainstream" productions.
+And, dare i say it, both are well-made films, the (cheesy) music scenes click nicely with the plot, the effects are cheap and unrealistic but a lot of fun.
+They also give insight into a different culture, different religion, and again, a very refreshing & entertaining change to "Western mainstream" productions.